Over the past few years parametric solutions and their uses have started to get more attention.

 One of the ultimate boons of parametric covers may reside in the bespoke nature of these plans and the fact they can help secure at an equivalent level the inherent risks for organisations with operations throughout the world.
 While Arbol’s solution may get captives thinking about parametrics, more education is seemingly needed – and it’s only fair to wonder why this is the case.

 As mentioned earlier, parametrics are not a new concept, but they are one largely underutilised and with their value curiously unrealised by captives.
 And as Schmalbach pointed out with parametrics, the claims adjustment process is very straightforward.
 So, why are parametrics not more well-known about in the captive space?
-The answer is not a simple one, but perhaps now their use will increase.
+The answer is not a simple one, but as more parametric solutions for captives come to market, perhaps their utilisation will begin to increase.